 - Neonatal Resuscitation Program (NRP): is a two-part program, online self-study course and interactive hands-on demonstration that provides an evidence-based approach to resuscitation of the newborn to physicians, nurses, respiratory therapists and other healthcare professionals who care for newborns at the time of delivery.

 Arkansas e-Link: Statewide telemedicine network partners with over 400 healthcare, higher education, public safety and research facilities in unserved, underserved and economically distressed areas in Arkansas.
-UAMS CDH provides network management, technical support, and training to sustain and expand the network, while also acting as consortium leader to attain discounted broadband services through the FCC Healthcare Connect Fund for eligible entities.
+UAMS IDHI provides network management, technical support, and training to sustain and expand the network, while also acting as the consortium leader to attain discounted broadband services through the FCC Healthcare Connect Fund for eligible entities.

 AR SAVES (Stroke Assistance through Virtual Emergency Support): Delivers telemedicine-based vascular neurology consultation in emergency departments across Arkansas by connecting potential stroke patients with specialists who offer evaluation and treatment.
 Without AR SAVES, these hospitals would not have the capability to provide life-saving treatment to stroke patients.